helveticalover/15-466-f18-base2/README.md

 Good / Bad / Ugly Code:

 All the code is ugly.
 There are if statements everywhere and accessing members of structs within structs within structs.
-The cow objects also seem to have strange origins, which interferes with hit detection.
 Gameplay-wise, I think the responsiveness of the crosshair and the messaging of the hitmarker is effective.
+I wasn't able to move the decoy animals due to referencing issues with transforms, but the code is there.
+I also had trouble displaying text.
+It either wouldn't show or be unable to find the mesh at random times.

 # Using This Base Code